-Copy Your PC's If you want to assign an IP address to the computer you at the top to activate your reservations.

-MAC Address: are currently on, click this button to populate the fields.
+Clone Your PC's If you want to assign an IP address to the computer you MAC Address: are currently on, click this button to populate the fields.

-Save: Click Save to save your entry.
-You must click Save Settings
+Add/Update: Click Add/Update to save your entry.
+You must click Save